nick-doccrs/powerbi-message-bar-visual/README.md

+# Message Bar for Power BI
+*A rule-based alert, notification, and data quality message bar visual for Power BI.*

+---

 ## 🚀 Overview

 **Message Bar** is a fully configurable custom visual for Power BI that displays stacked, rule-based alert messages for KPIs.